American and European Wheel Sequences

 1To achieve randomness

-As you can see, the two types of wheels use entirely different sequences but both have their numbers ordered in a seemingly random way.
-If you check a dictionary, you will see the word randomness is defined as “the absence of predictability and patterns in events”.
+As you can see, the two types of wheels use entirely different sequences, yet both have their numbers arranged in a seemingly random order.
+According to the dictionary, randomness is defined as “the absence of predictability and patterns in events.”

-However, one can discern some patterns on the roulette wheel upon closer inspection, albeit with some difficulty.
+Nevertheless, upon closer inspection one can discern certain patterns on the roulette wheel, albeit with some difficulty.
 This is anything but coincidental.
-The numbers are spread out in this manner for the purpose of accomplishing two main goals.
+The numbers are spread out in this manner to accomplish two main goals.

 2To eliminate predictability

-The seemingly chaotic sequence makes it difficult for most players to find any relations between the wheel sectors and the numbers on the layout where the bets are placed.
-Noticing biases toward specific sectors is extremely hard, if not entirely impossible, on one such wheel.
+The seemingly chaotic sequence makes it difficult for most players to find any relation between the wheel’s sectors and the numbers on the betting layout.
+Detecting biases toward specific sectors is extremely hard, if not entirely impossible, on such a wheel.

 3To balance the wheel

-The sequence ensures numbers that share the same properties are evenly dispersed.
-Firstly, the numbers in two adjacent pockets are never of the same color.
+The sequence ensures that numbers sharing similar properties are evenly dispersed.
+First, the numbers in two adjacent pockets are never the same color.
 Red and black alternate, balancing the color distribution across the wheel.

-Secondly, numbers from the high and low range must alternate as evenly as possible.
-This is achieved with great success on the European wheel where there is only one exception to this rule for the adjacent low numbers 5 and 10.
-In contrast, there are more pairs of neighboring low and high numbers on double-zero wheels.
+Second, high and low numbers must alternate as evenly as possible.
+This goal is achieved with great success on the European wheel, where there is only one exception: the adjacent low numbers 5 and 10.
+In contrast, double-zero wheels contain more pairs of neighboring low and high numbers.
 As a result, the American wheel is not as balanced as the European one.

-The same pertains to the distribution of the odd and even numbers.
-The wheels are devised in such a way so that the numbers spread out evenly in terms of parity.
-You will find no more than two adjacent odd or even numbers on the wheel layout.
-This pseudo-randomness reinforces the concept that roulette is based entirely on chance.
+The same principle applies to the distribution of odd and even numbers.
+The wheels are designed so the numbers are spread out evenly in terms of parity.
+You will find no more than two adjacent odd or even numbers on the wheel.
+This pseudo-randomness reinforces the idea that roulette is based entirely on chance.

 Which Wheel to Play?